Jaymon/vagrant-bootstrap/README.md

   ::IO.copy_stream(download, chef_bootstrap)
 end
 config.vm.provision :shell, :path => chef_bootstrap
+# uncomment below if you want to specify a different chef version
+# than the one chef-bootstrap is pegged on
+#config.vm.provision "shell" do |s|
+#  s.path = chef_bootstrap
+#  s.args   = ["12.7.2"]
+#end
 ```

-The chef script is smart enough to only install chef on the very first provision, or when you want to upgrade the chef version.
+The chef script is smart enough to only install chef on the very first provision, or when you change the chef version.

 ## Virtualbox Guest Additions